In this Article

 Developmental stuttering occurs in young children while they are still learning speech and language skills.
 It is the most common form of stuttering.
 Some scientists and clinicians believe that developmental stuttering occurs when children's speech and language abilities are unable to meet the child's verbal demands.
 Developmental stuttering also runs in families.
 In 2010, for the first time, NIDCD researchers isolated three genes that cause stuttering.
 More information on the genetics of stuttering can be found in the research section of this fact sheet.

 Neurogenic stuttering may occur after a stroke, head trauma, or other type of brain injury.
 With neurogenic stuttering, the brain has difficulty coordinating the different components involved in speaking because of signaling problems between the brain and nerves or muscles.

 How is stuttering diagnosed?

 Stuttering is usually diagnosed by a speech-language pathologist (SLP), a health professional who is trained to test and treat individuals with voice, speech, and language disorders.
-The speech-language pathologist will consider a variety of factors, including the child's case history (such as family history, when the stuttering was first noticed and under what circumstances), an analysis of the child's stuttering behaviors, and an evaluation of the child's speech and language abilities and the impact of stuttering on his or her life.
+The speech-language pathologist will consider a variety of factors, including the child's case history (such when the stuttering was first noticed and under what circumstances), an analysis of the child's stuttering behaviors, and an evaluation of the child's speech and language abilities and the impact of stuttering on his or her life.

 When evaluating a young child for stuttering, a speech-language pathologist will try to predict if the child is likely to continue his or her stuttering behavior or outgrow it.
-To determine this difference, the speech-language pathologist will consider such factors as the family's history of stuttering, whether the child's stuttering has lasted six months or longer, prevalence of secondary characteristics and whether the child exhibits other speech or language problems.
+To determine this difference, the speech-language pathologist will consider such factors as the family's history of stuttering, whether the child's stuttering has lasted six months or longer, and whether the child exhibits other speech or language problems.

 Parenting and Pregnancy